euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/02Preparation/WorkspaceONE_Android_IntegrationPreparation.md

 After that, there could be a large number of warnings.
 Those can be ignored.

-# Appendix: How to upload an Android application to the management console [How to upload an Android application to the management console]
+# Appendix: How to upload an Android application to the management console
 You can upload an APK file to the Workspace ONE management console by following these instructions.
 These are provided here for application developer convenience and aren't intended to replace the system administrator user guides